-The MTN Zakhele Futhi preference shares are subject to a trigger event if the one day VWAP of the MTN shares is R50 or less and are also subject to the following debt covenants:
+The MTN Zakhele Futhi preference shares are subject to a trigger event if the one day VWAP of the MTN shares is R38 or less.
+This trigger event was revised during the year, with the consent of the MTN Zakhele Futhi shareholders, the preference shareholders, the company and MTN, from a one-day VWAP of R50 to a one-day VWAP of R38.
+The MTN Zakhele Futhi preference shares and are also subject to the following debt covenants:

-MTN Net Debt to EBITDA Trigger Event Volatility Protection Share Cover Top-Up Share Cover Top-Up Ratio Required Ratio Required < 2.00 times 2.00 times 2.90 times 2.30 times 2.60 times = 2.00 times 2.20 times 3.20 times 2.60 times 2.90 times
+MTN Net Debt to EBITDA Trigger Event Volatility Protection Share Cover Ratio Top-Up Required Share Cover Ratio Top-Up Required < 2.00 times 2.00 times 2.90 times 2.30 times 2.60 times = 2.00 times 2.20 times 3.20 times 2.60 times 2.90 times